 Note: Steps 1 and 2 are not mutually exclusive.
-Under certain circumstances (e.g., preventive screenings or therapies), enrollees may pay coinsurance or copayments prior to their deductible being met; also, copayments and coinsurance may be applied against the deductible in some circumstances.
+Under certain circumstances (i.e., preventive screenings or therapies), enrollees may pay coinsurance or copayments prior to their deductible being met; also copayments and coinsurance may be applied against the deductible in some circumstances.
 The figure assumes that the enrollee is in a plan with a deductible.
-If there is no deductible, then enrollee pays a coinsurance and/or a copayment beginning with the first dollar spent (Step 2).
+If no deductible, then enrollee pays a coinsurance and/or a copayment beginning with the first dollar spent (Step 2).